 What is hypoglycaemia?

-Hypoglycaemia or low blood glucose occurs when your blood glucose level is less than 4 mmol/L, or where symptoms of hypoglycaemia are experienced at a level close to this.
+Hypoglycaemia (a hypo) or low blood glucose occurs when your blood glucose level is less than 4 mmol/L, or where symptoms of hypoglycaemia are experienced at a level close to this.

 Normally, when blood glucose lowers, your body lowers the amount of insulin it is putting out.
 This stabilises blood glucose by stopping glucose moving into your body’s cells and releasing stored glucose from your liver.
 This may not happen if you have diabetes.